Do you feel like you are falling behind the planting season? Concerned that you have run out of time to plant your favorite fresh garden crop?

 Don’t panic.
 The summer growing season is just getting started.
 Unless you have a greenhouse or are willing to invest in smaller weather protection supplies, you should not be putting hot-season crops – tomato, pepper, squash, cucumber, melons, and more – in the ground until mid May at the earliest, and in some situations even that may be too early.
 May 15th marks the last risk of frost in our area, but cool wet soils and chilly nights can slow and weaken these plants significantly.
 Most years I don’t start my summer garden planting until the very end of May, and a few years have been cool or wet (or busy) enough to find me planting tomatoes and zucchini in early June.
 I’ve even had at least moderate success planting cucumbers and bush beans through the end of June.

-Traditional cool season crops can still be started too, though the harvests may be smaller and shorter than earlier plantings would provide.
+Traditional cool season crops can still be transplanted right now, though the harvests may be smaller and shorter than earlier plantings would provide.
 Beets and broccoli, cauliflower and kale produce fine from late May plantings, as do peas, radishes, and spinach.

 ~ Darren Morgan